 The club lounge can be found on floor 29 and is open 24/7.
 Once inside the lounge, you will benefit from high-speed internet access, PC workstations, office supplies, a complimentary enhanced continental breakfast (basically continental with a hot egg dish like scrambled eggs), and evening hors d’oeuvres.

 Seating in the lounge is on high stools and pull-up chairs around tables.
 The arrangement makes the best of the views.
-There are 42 inch flat-screen televisions around the lounge along with complimentary water, sodas, snacks (granola bars, banana, and apples) & coffee throughout the day and night.
+There are flat-screen televisions around the lounge, complimentary water, sodas, snacks (granola bars, banana, and apples) & coffee throughout the day and night.

 You can buy drinks in the lounge from a menu, and you can use your Marriott Bonvoy points to pay for the drinks if you prefer.
 You can also pay to upgrade to get access to this lounge for around $30-50 USD per room per day, which is well worth doing.
 If you have elite status with Marriott Bonvoy, you get club lounge access for free.